Doom-Cult-Society/DoomCultSociety/README.md

 > 2. Sacrifice cultists to placate the wrath of the Doom Cult Society DAO
 > 3. Survive for as long as possible

+Wnat to know more?
 Doom Cult Society has two phases:

 ***